 subTopic.v.c subTopic.v.cs

 The subtopic parameter identifies the kind of information being sought using mainSearchCriteria above.
-The Clinical Knowledge Requestor shall use this parameter to represent the specific kind of content being sought.
+The Clinical Knowledge Requestor may use this parameter to represent the specific kind of content being sought.

-Note: While we would like very much to recommend vocabularies for these parameters, however, we have not managed to find vocabularies supporting the kinds of content that is suggested by this parameter.
-Please read the section below and comment on it.

 There are many common sections in clinical content used to provide information about problems, medications, lab tests, et cetera.
-However, there are few vocabularies which codify these concepts.
+However, there is no single vocabulary which codifies all of these concepts.

-We note that LOINC includes a set of values used in FDA Package inserts which represent many concepts common to clinical content on medications.
-However, we have not found value sets associated with many other kinds of publications.
+LOINC includes a set of values used in FDA Package inserts which represent many concepts common to clinical content on medications.
+MESH also includes a number of terms that could be used for these concept.
+A number of relevant terms also appear in SNOMED CT.

 A list of different kinds of publications appears below with some of the expected subsections.

 Clinical Trial Descriptions